 The following forms can help you determine if your external funding is a grant or gift, and how best to manage it.

-For guidelines regarding including faculty salary within your grant budget, please review the Sponsored Projects Compensation Policy:
+For guidelines regarding including faculty salary within your grant budget, please review the Sponsored Projects Compensation Policy.
+Please note that this policy applies to staff as well as faculty:

 The below policies can assist in the case that your research project results in intellectual property (IP).
 If your project is funded by a sponsored project, please also consult your grant agreement for additional IP provisions or contact your Sponsored Research Officer for additional guidance.